Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 \section{Mathematical Modeling of the Industrial P2H System}

 In this section, a mathematical model for the operation of the industrial P2H system is developed.
-It is treated as a control system with state variables that can be influenced by the control processes, or are exogenous stochastic states.
+It is treated as a control system with an endogenous state variable that can be influenced by a control variable and exogenous stochastic states.
 The P2H system is subject to various operational constraints that lead to state and control constraints.
-Finally, the running and terminal cost functions are introduced, which are needed to formulate a stochastic optimal control problem below in Section \ref{sec:StochasticOptimalControlProblem}.
-For more technical details about the underlying P2H system, we refer to the previously mentioned article \cite{Walden2023}.
+For more technical details about the underlying P2H system, we refer the reader to \cite{Walden2023}.
 In the following, we first briefly introduce the industrial P2H system and then describe its mathematical modeling as a control system.